Battery A, 2nd U.S. Artillery: Light Artillery Duty

-Mexican War, 1846 – 1848
+Mexican War, 1846–1848

-Light Battery A, under the command of First Lieutenant James Duncan, left New York Harbor in August 1845, arriving in September at Corpus Christi to join General Zachary Taylor’s army.
+Light Battery A, under the command of First Lieutenant James Duncan, left New York Harbor in August 1845, arriving in September at Corpus Christi to join General Zachary Taylor's army.
 Along with C and K, "as a part of the artillery battalion, and A were engaged at Palo Alto (May 8) and Resaca de la Palma (May 9).
 Duncan by his brilliant advance and attack, without orders, on the Mexican right at Palo Alto, did much towards winning the battle and was specially mentioned by General Taylor."

 Later that fall, batteries A, C, G and K formed part of Worth's Division and took an important part in the taking of Battle of Monterrey, September 21–24, 1846.
-According to Lieuteant W. A. Simpson:
+According to Lieutenant W. A. Simpson:

 At the end of the war, Battery A was reassigned to duty at Fort McHenry, in Baltimore.

-Antebellum Period, 1848 – 1861
+Antebellum Period, 1848–1861

 Stationed at Fort McHenry with the Regimental Headquarters during much of this period, Battery A and many of the rest of its sister companies were assigned to Fort Leavenworth, Kansas, during the uprisings there, between 1857 and 1859.